romestylez/fix-pubg/README.md

 `win-ps2exe`

+Here you have to select the following:
+- Compile a graphic windows program (parameter -noConsole)
+- Suppress output (-noOutput)
+- Require administrator rights at runtime (parameter -requireAdmin)

-After refining your PowerShell script run PS2EXE and input your PowerShell script.
-It will create the standalone EXE.
+After that click on "Compile" and it will create the standalone EXE.
+You also can use this command directly from PowerShell ISE without the GUI

+`ps2exe -inputFile '<file_name>' -outputFile '<file_name>' -noOutput -requireAdmin`